People who are looking for a fitness tracker have three main brands included in their final list: Whoop, Fitbit, and Garmin.

 Whoop’s membership model contrasts sharply with the other two brands because it’s a subscription-based service.
 For most people paying $30 monthly is too expensive, and the features offered are often too high-level for beginners.

 Garmin offers many options so that you can pick and choose which features you want without overpaying for stuff you don’t need.
 For instance, Garmin Forerunner 55, Vivosmart, and Vivofit series.
+The recently released Garmin Vivoactive 5 can be an affordable alternative to Whoop 4.0.

 Here we will compare Garmin Vivosmart 5 and Whoop 4.0 and discuss their strength and weaknesses.